geeofree/geeofree/src/blogs/ts-basics.md

 let identity = <T,>(arg: T): T => arg
 ```

-Now, when we use the `identity` function, we must define what type the Generic type `T` is,
+Now, when we use the `identity` function we must define what type the Generic type `T` is,
 like so:

 ```ts